 When the configuration is done, the stream moves into the “SLU event loop” state.

-The basic SLU event loop is:
+The process of the SLU event loop is the following:

 Only one segment can be active at a time, but the old segments can still concurrently send results while a new segment is being processed.

 The event SLUEvent.Event.START is sent before stopping the current on-going utterance with SLUEvent.Event.STOP, or else the whole stream is killed with an error.
 This is to ensure that the clients are well behaved.